gerold-penz/bun-sqlite-key-value/README.md

 ```

-### Read and write binary files
+### Read and write binary files (images)

-SQLite has no problem with large images/binaries.
+SQLite has no problem with images and other binaries.
+The maximum size of a binary file in SQLite is 2 GB.

 #### Example